-FF-1
+FF-2

+Dual sender fuel management system

-Fuel management system Fuel flow, fuel range, fuel endurance, fuel level
+Fuel flow, fuel range, fuel endurance, fuel level, accumulated fuel burn, differential flow measurement.
+13 modes of operation.

-The FF-1 fuel management computer is a 2.25" instrument intended for efficient monitoring of fuel related information onboard small aircraft.
+The FF-2 fuel management computer is a 2.25" instrument intended for efficient monitoring of fuel related information onboard small aircraft and related applications.

-The FF-1 unit can connect to a fuel flow sender, fuel level sender or both.
+The FF-2 unit can connect to one or two fuel flow senders, one or two fuel level senders or both.
 Full functionality is available with both senders or only with a fuel flow sender using calculated fuel levels based on fuel usage.
+Differential fuel flow calculations are also supported for fuel return systems.